infosupport/rust-workshop/docs/introduction/02-learning-the-basics-of-rust.md

 # Learning the Basics of Rust

+## Learning the Basics of Rust

+In this section, we will dive into the fundamentals of Rust programming.
+We will start by learning how to create a new project using the `cargo new` command and explore the basic file structure of a Rust project.
+Then, we will cover topics such as variables and mutability, data types including integers, booleans, and strings, and writing functions in Rust.
+Additionally, we will explore various control flow structures like `if`, `else`, `loop`, `while`, and `for`.
+These concepts form the foundation of Rust programming and will be essential as we continue our journey in learning Rust.

+Let's get started with the basics of Rust programming!

 ## Creating a New Project with `cargo new`

 To create a new Rust project, you can use the `cargo new` command.
 This command will create a new directory with the specified project name and set up the basic file structure for a Rust project.